Can you grind coffee beans in a blender?

 In other words: go slow, be diligent, and while it may take some time, you’ll be able to reward yourself with a fine cup of coffee later.

 Can You Grind Coffee In A Blender Without Affecting Taste Quality?

 There are of course coffee connoisseurs who are vehemently against grinding coffee in anything but a grinder, with blender being no exception.

-These people do have a legitimate reason, through – grinding your coffee in a blender may ruin your coffee beans and leave you with a batch that results in undrinkable bitter-tasting coffee.
+These people do have a legitimate reason, though – grinding your coffee in a blender may ruin your coffee beans and leave you with a batch that results in undrinkable bitter-tasting coffee.

 But blade grinders (and blenders, which use the same technique) can overheat the coffee while grinding it, and overheating the beans, and over-extracting oils, which results in bitter coffee.

 This is exactly why it’s so important to be patient and measured when grounding coffee in a blender: if your coffee grind is too coarse, it will be under-extracted and less flavorful, if you try to grind too fine – you’ll over-extract it.